You’ve spent hours working through your picks, searched high and low for some inside information, made your selection and pulled the trigger.

 So you won’t lose your entire bet, just a portion of it, which is good news especially if it included a lot of selections.

 For example, if you have 5 teams in your accumulator all priced at even money, then the odds for that bet would be 2x2x2x2x2 = 32.00.
 But if one of those matches was abandoned, then the bet would be voided and the accumulator odds adjusted to just 16.00.

-You don’t win as much, but you still end up in profit.
+You don’t win as much, but you still end up with a net win.